heetermaria/about/README.md

 I'm an economics student at Scripps College in Claremont, California.
 In May, I'll join The Information as a reporter on the cryptocurrency/venture capital/finance team.
 I previously reported on real estate for Bloomberg News and business/Covid-19 for the Sacramento Bee.
 I also served as editor-in-chief for The Student Life, the student newspaper of the seven Claremont Colleges.

-I plan to graduate in May 2022 after completing a senior thesis examining the effects of housing prices on movement in the rental market.
+I plan to graduate in May 2022 after completing a senior thesis examining the efficiency of the rental market.
 I'm interested in economic analysis, datasets and all things confidential.

 ### Contact me